 Leading the global shift to more sustainable business

-The IESE Sustainable Leadership Initiative was first presented at the Global Alumni Reunion 2021.
-The two-day event was focused on understanding how corporations can develop the “SustainAbilities” needed to tackle our sustainability challenges and featured high-profile executives and thought leaders.
-A special section of IESE Business School Insight magazine provides in-depth content related to the event.
+The IESE Sustainable Leadership Initiative was introduced at IESE’s 2021 Global Alumni Reunion.
+The two-day event was focused on understanding how organizations can develop the SustainAbilities needed to tackle our sustainability challenges and featured high-profile executives and thought leaders.
+An IESE Insight special report provides an inspiring and in-depth summary of the key outcomes from the event.

 There is growing consensus that novel strategies are needed to address the grand challenges we face as a global society.
-Climate change, poverty, global health, social inequality, and racial justice, among others, are socially complex problems, characterized by radical uncertainty.
+Climate change, poverty, global health, social inequality and racial justice, among others, are complex problems, characterized by radical uncertainty.

-Addressing these challenges will entail technological innovation, but, more importantly, it will require deep institutional transformation in the financial, corporate and public sectors.
-That implies profound changes in corporate strategies, business models, financial approaches, investment practices, accounting rules, public policies and consumer behavior.
-Indeed, it will require a rethinking of the very role of business in society – shifted from ameliorating the negative social and environmental impacts of business, to proactively leveraging business as a force for good in society.
+Addressing these challenges will entail technological innovation, but even more importantly, it will require deep institutional transformation in the financial, corporate and public sectors, which implies profound changes in corporate strategies, business models, financial approaches, investment practices, accounting rules, public policies and consumer behavior.
+Indeed, the transformation will require a rethinking of the very role of business in society and a shift from just attempting to minimize the negative social and environmental impacts of business to proactively leveraging business as a force for good in society.

-This initiative aims to advance interdisciplinary research on this topic and help corporations, and their stakeholders, navigate the transition to a more sustainable form of capitalism.
+The initiative advances interdisciplinary research on this transformation to help companies, and their stakeholders, navigate the transition to a more sustainable form of capitalism.